casaper/ts-snip/README.md

 # ts-snip

 Collection of TypeScript snippets and documentation.
-Something like you don't need Lodash or so, but with a TypeScript focus
+Something like you don't need Lodash or so, but with a TypeScript focus.